Feedback-assisted quantum search by continuous-time quantum walks: Conclusions

-Although in this paper we focus on the cycle graph, our scheme can be, in principle, generalized to any graph with appropriate adaptations both in the feedback operations and system dynamics, i.e. respectively by changing the feedback Hamiltonian and the system-environment coupling.
+Different physical realizations of quantum walks have been proposed in recent years.
+Among others, photonic realizations in integrated optical waveguide \cite{PhysRevLett.100.170506,peruzzo2010quantum,grafe2016integrated, jiao2021two}, single optically trapped atoms in a one-dimensional optical lattice \cite{karski2009quantum,genske2013electric}, or even with trapped ions \cite{PhysRevLett.104.100503,PhysRevLett.103.090504,PhysRevLett.103.183602}.
+Concerning possible implementations of our scheme, we specifically mention cold-atom platforms \cite{schneider2012fermionic,preiss2015strongly,PhysRevA.93.051602}.
+Recently it has been demonstrated how one can also achieve rapid reconfigurability of the network parameters by combination with optical tweezers \cite{doi:10.1126/science.abo0608}.
+Moreover promising steps towards continuous monitoring of observables in this framework have been put forward \cite{PhysRevA.95.043843}.
+Instead of using an homodyne detection scheme, an alternative monitoring approach could also be modeled on the spontaneous emission observed in a Bose-Einstein condensate \cite{clark2021quantum}.
+Although in this paper we focus on the cycle graph, our scheme can be, in principle, generalized to more general topologies with appropriate adaptations both in the feedback operations and system dynamics, i.e. respectively by changing the feedback Hamiltonian and the system-environment coupling.

 \acknowledgments The authors acknowledge useful discussion with Francesco Albarelli.
 MGAP is member of INdAM-GNFM.